angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 :card[Badlands], Ponder, Expressive Iteration, Doomsday, Murktide Regent, Pyroblast and Force of Will.
 I take Force of Will.
 They play Badlands.
 I cast another discard spell and see another Force of Will, which I discard.
 They draw and pass the turn.
-I cast doomsday and get forced, then die to Murktide Regent four turns later.
+I cast Doomsday and get forced, then die to Murktide Regent four turns later.

 > 0-2